🎨 Webdesign SCSS

 Assets briefly explained:

-• Variables – include a few mixins and especially the colors (variables.scss)
+- Variables – include a few mixins and especially the colors (variables.scss)

-• Typography – included the fonts and their variables as well as the separation behavior (typography.scss)
+- Typography – included the fonts and their variables as well as the separation behavior (typography.scss)

-• Print – this can be enabled in style.scss and then edited (print.scss)
+- Print – can be edited (print.scss)

 Viewports briefly explained:

-• one for mobile devices (mobile.scss)
+- one for mobile devices (mobile.scss)

-• one for tablets and larger (tabletUp.scss)
+- one for tablets and larger (tabletUp.scss)

-• one for desktop and larger (desktopUp.scss) – if enabled – this caps the fluid responsive design!
+- one for desktop and larger (desktopUp.scss) – if enabled – this caps the fluid responsive design!